sundayluckyenyinna/quickdial/Readme.markdown

 3. **Step 3**

 Inject the document of choice in a handler class by virtue of its qualified name.
-The operation and functionality of the documents is held in a **UssdMessageDocumentResolver** interface.
+The noInputOperation and functionality of the documents is held in a **UssdMessageDocumentResolver** interface.

 The following illustrates the use of the UssdMessageDocumentResolver interface to read a message given a specified **messageId**